 S6 is your final year in school and you should focus on making the best of it.
-It is not there to support you are you transition from school to the next step whether that be to college, university, employment or training.
 The demands of each subject can be considerable, and it is wise to think of each choice as part of a wider package of courses.
 It is also important that you think carefully about the best way to progress towards your next step beyond school whether that be to college, university, employment or training.

 S5 pupils are expected to commit to 5 courses and these can be in a combination of presentation levels and can include a college option.
 In S6 you are required to study either 4 academic courses at a mixture of presentation levels or 3 Advanced Highers.
 This can be a combination of subjects in school but can also include other options like a Foundation Apprenticeship or one of the Senior Phase College Options .

 If you have a place on a Foundation Apprenticeship (FA) course, then you must consider the amount of time you will be spending out with school and this will have to be negotiated with your Head of House and Year Head.

-Important decisions must be made in during the Course Choice process.
+Important decisions must be made during the Course Choice process.
 The purpose of this information is to help you to take these decisions.
 We are confident that the courses offered will accommodate most requests.
 However, some difficulties will inevitably arise, and you should discuss such situations with your Head of House or Year Head as soon as possible.
 Consideration can then be given to adjusting the pattern of courses before it is finalised.